flaming-chameleon/top-100-linux-commands/README.md

 ### 14. **top**
 Displays real-time system information including processes.
+- program provides a dynamic real-time view of a running system.
+It can display system summary information as well as a list of processes or threads  currently  being managed  by  the  Linux kernel.
+The types of system summary information shown and the types, order and size of information displayed for processes are all user configurable and that configuration can be made persistent across restarts
 ```bash
 top
 ```

 ### 15. **htop**
 An interactive process viewer.
+- is a cross-platform ncurses-based process viewer.
+It is similar to top, but allows you to scroll vertically and horizontally, and interact using a pointing device (mouse).
+You can observe all  processes  running  on  the system,  along  with their command line arguments, as well as view them in a tree for‐ mat, select multiple processes and acting on them all at once.
 ```bash
 htop
 ```

 ### 16. **df**
 Reports disk space usage.
+- displays the amount of disk
+space available on the file system containing each file name  argument.
+If  no  file name  is  given,  the  space available on all currently mounted file systems is shown.
+Disk space is  shown  in  1K  blocks  by  default,  unless  the  environment  variable POSIXLY_CORRECT is set, in which case 512-byte blocks are used.
 ```bash
 # Display disk usage in human-readable format
 df -h